jesusdp-drcmr/jesusdp-drcmr.github.io/_posts/2024-04-21-FinalProject.markdown

 We have investigated the relationships between high depressive disorder rates and other mental and behavioral disorders in Greenland.
 But what if there's also a relationship between depression and suicide rates?
 Numerous studies support this connection.
 For instanc,e it was found that 70% of individuals who attempt suicide experience depressive symptoms at the time of the attempt (Olié, Travers, & Lopez-Castroman, 2016).
 Similarly, Oyama and Sakashita (Oyama & Sakashita, 2017) concluded that screening for depression alone was linked to reduced suicide rates in a community sample of middle-aged adults in Japan.
 They advocate for widespread depression screening within communities as a potential intervention for suicide prevention, emphasizing the importance of identifying at-risk individuals through psychological assessments.
 Furthermore, Olfson et al. (Olfson et al., 2016) reported that among inpatients with primary diagnoses of mental disorders, a discharge diagnosis of depression was associated with the highest short-term risk for suicide.
 Given this, it's crucial to investigate suicide rates in Greenland, where depression rates are considerably high.

 Figure 8 shows that in the early 1990s, the suicide rate in Greenland was almost eight times the global average.
-Although this rate has steadily declined, the gap remains significant.
+Although this rate has steadily declined, the gap remains significant. <br><br>

 <div style="text-align: center;">
-<iframe src="/assets/images/suicide_rates.png" width="800" height="500"></iframe>
+<iframe src="/assets/images/suicide_rate.png" width="800" height="500"></iframe>
 </div>

 <div style="text-align: center; font-style: italic;">